sad-life123/ai-plugins/README.md

 must generate something edited based on (word,pdf ideally).
 Something edited includes bald text, sizes, etc... (fixed in 1 prompt edit yeah)

 next fixes:
--functionality of all 3
+- functionality of all 3
--retarded ai ui.
+- retarded ai ui.
 - (?) extension of basic ai core gui, not a new one for each plugin.
--some request-based additions.
+- some request-based additions.